ColinJClemence/DataScienceStuff/curriculum/week-08/1.3-lesson/readme.md

 You got it!
 Use the log!

-> Note: These next series of finger exercises may prove difficult depending on the quantitative skill of the class.
+> Note: These next series of exercises may prove difficult depending on the quantitative skill of the class.
 You may want to just go over a few with them over the board and then have them do one together in groups.

 | Name  | Formula  | Description  |
 |:-:|---|---|